Five Takeaways from Friday’s Program at the 2018 Knoxville Nationals

 Logan Schuchart 100% owned his mistake of not going to the scales following the B-Main on his preliminary night and could not have bounced back stronger than his victory on Friday at Knoxville.
 Schuchart more than earned the victory battling Brian Brown for a majority of the event for the victory.
 Throw in Schuchart’s grandfather Bobby Allen being admitted to the hospital on Friday for observation (which he’s expected to be released from on Sunday) Friday’s win caps off an emotional roller coaster for Schuchart and his family.

 Paul McMahan has endured a brutal couple of seasons in the sprint car world.
-McMahan had to hustled after losing the final transfer spot, then using a tremendous restart to build momentum and eventually secure the third spot around Matt Juhl to cement his spot in Saturday’s A-Main.
+McMahan had to hustle after losing the final transfer spot, then using a tremendous restart to build momentum and eventually secure the third spot around Matt Juhl to cement his spot in Saturday’s A-Main.
 While McMahan has been written off by many people in the sport but put together a solid season with Tom Buch this season.
 Now McMahn, Buch, and their crew of “misfits” are now in Saturday’s A-Main.

 Many questioned Brian Brown’s decision to scratch from his qualifying night following a vibration that was a cause for him time trialing in the 38th position.
 For a while those critics appeared to be right when Brown continued to have issues through Friday’s program.
 After a multitude of changes and an effort by Brown’s team he referred to as the hardest he’s ever seen the problem was solved.
 Brown then did his part driving the car into Saturday’s A-Main.